KazAyelCipriano/tdah_helper/README.md

-# Personal IA TDAH Helper
+# Personal AI TDAH Helper

 ## Overview

-**Personal IA TDAH Helper** is an AI-powered personal assistant designed to help individuals with Attention Deficit Hyperactivity Disorder (ADHD, or TDAH in Spanish) manage their daily tasks and responsibilities.
+**Personal AI TDAH Helper** is an AI-powered personal assistant designed to help individuals with Attention Deficit Hyperactivity Disorder (ADHD, or TDAH in Spanish) manage their daily tasks and responsibilities.
 This Python-based project leverages artificial intelligence to address the unique challenges faced by people with TDAH, such as staying organized, meeting deadlines, and maintaining focus.

-## Small Description

-An AI-powered assistant to help individuals with TDAH stay organized, manage tasks, and meet deadlines effectively.

 ## Features